The International Hotel Law Review: Italy

 The tourist sector makes up a large proportion of the Italian economy.
 The long lockdown, followed by the travel restrictions, especially to and from foreign countries, is dramatically impacting the Italian hotel sector.

-To help hotel managers, the Italian government introduced a tax credit equal to 60 per cent of the rent paid by hotel operators in the months of March, April, May and June.
+To help hotel managers, the Italian government introduced a tax credit equal to 60 per cent of the rent paid by hotel operators in the first months of 2020, which has been extended also in some months of 2021.
+Besides, the Italian government is trying to help the renovation of hotel assets by introducing a tax credit in the case of real estate renovation.

-The summer of 2020 was characterised by local tourism, with very little foreign tourist presence, especially in towns.
+The summer of 2020 was characterised by local tourism, with very little foreign tourist presence, especially in towns, while 2021 is opening to foreign tourism again.

 Despite this attitude, large transactions are still ongoing, especially for luxury hotels.

-1 Antonella Ceschi is a partner at Bird & Bird.
+1 Antonella Ceschi is a parnter at Bird & Bird.

 2 2019 Annual CBRE Report on Hotels.